jlam55555/notes/History/notes.md

     - The **Great English Migration** brought many English over to the Americas during a time of turmoil in England
     - Massachusetts quickly became the most prosperous state with educated leaders and abundance of resources
 - The Massachusetts people believed that they could set a model of a holy society for the future

+**American and National Identity** At a time when its mother country England was weak, the colonies in America were busy at work, trying to establish themselves and keep to their ideals that were still contrary to English beliefs.
+This included creating opportunity in the Massachusetts Bay colony and an increase in Puritans wanting to reform the church.
+As a result, the hard work quickly paid off, making Massachusetts the most wealthy state, and one hopeful with the prospect of making an impact on a world (i.e., by changing the religion in England).
+This is a great representation of the spirit of independence and opportunity that the Americans have&mdash; they used their largely hands-off freedom to give themselves more control and power.

 #### Building the Bay Colony
 - All "freemen" (men who were Puritan, under the Congregational Church), could participate in their government (40% of the population)